Top 50 HTML Interview Questions and Answers

 47. What are web components, and how do they differ from custom HTML elements?

-Web components are a set of web platform APIs that allow developers to create reusable and encapsulated custom HTML elements.
-They consist of four main technologies:
+Web components are a set of web platform APIs that help you create custom HTML elements that are reusable and encapsulated.
+They use four key technologies:

 1. Custom Elements